 Please note the following information is only applicable for Seoul Campus students.
 Additional information will be sent out to Anseong Campus students in due time.

 You’ve finally made it to Korea!
 You’ve checked into the dorms, went to orientation, and experienced the campus tour.
 Now you can officially embark your journey to explore the new country.
 But, before you can actually do so, you might experience some problems.
 Since you are an exchange student staying at least for a semester or even a year, there are certain requirements needed in order for you to become “officially legal” in Korea.
-All exchange students who are staying more than 91 days are required to apply for an Alien Registration Card (ARC).
+All exchange students who are staying more than 91 days are required to apply for a Registration Card (RC).
 If not, then say goodbye to your dreams of living in Korea and say hello to returning back home!
-Now it may sound complicated at first to get an ARC, but honestly it’s not.
+Now it may sound complicated at first to get a RC, but honestly it’s not.
 As long as you follow these instructions you can freely explore Korea with no worries.

 When the appointment day arrives, the next step requires some traveling on your own.
-All exchange students have to go to Seoul Immigration Office to hand in all the following documents needed for an ARC.
+All exchange students have to go to Seoul Immigration Office to hand in all the following documents needed for a RC.
 These documents are mandatory, so do not forget them or misplace them:

 - An EXTRA COPY of your passport and visa – there is a copy machine on the first floor of the dorms, if you didn’t bring copies from home.